bennidi/mbassador/README.md

 MBassador
 =========

-MBassador is a light-weight, high-performance message (event) bus implementation based on the [publish subscribe pattern](https://en.wikipedia.org/wiki/Publish-subscribe_pattern).
+MBassador is a light-weight, high-performance event bus implementing the [publish subscribe pattern](https://en.wikipedia.org/wiki/Publish-subscribe_pattern).
 It is designed for ease of use and aims to be feature rich and extensible while preserving resource efficiency and performance.

-The core of MBassador's high performance is a specialized data structure that minimizes lock contention such that performance degradation of concurrent read/write access is minimal.
-The advantages of this design are illustrated in the [eventbus-performance](https://github.com/bennidi/eventbus-performance) github repository.
+The core of MBassador's high performance is a specialized data structure that provides non-blocking readers and minimizes lock contention for writers such that performance degradation of concurrent read/write access is minimal.
+The advantages of this design are illustrated in this [github repository](https://github.com/bennidi/eventbus-performance).

-Read this introduction to get an overview of MBassadors features.
-There is also some documentation in the Wiki - although admittedly not enough to make a developer happy.
-Additionally, you can browse the [javadoc](http://bennidi.github.io/mbassador/)
+The code is production ready: 86% instruction coverage, 82% branch coverage with highly randomized and concurrently run test sets, no severe bugs have been reported in the last 18 month.
+No modifications to the core will be made without thouroughly testing the code.

+For documentation you can browse the [javadoc](http://bennidi.github.io/mbassador/), read this overview, check out the wiki resources.

 There is a [spring-extension](https://github.com/bennidi/mbassador-spring) available to support CDI-like transactional message sending in a Spring environment.
 This is a good example of integration with other frameworks.

->  ################   NOTE ####################

-> [15.10.2015] My spare time programming efforts have shifted to another open source project - [openmediaid](http://www.openmediaid.org).
-I will not be able to actively push development of this library anymore.
-Any developers interested in becoming co-maintainers of this library... you are very welcome!
+An example of [Guice integration](https://github.com/bennidi/mbassador/wiki/Guice-Integration) also exists.

 Table of contents:
   *  [Usage](#usage)